-Cattle with dehydration, organ dysfunction, or metabolic acidosis should be treated with large volumes (20–60 L/day, PO or IV) of electrolyte fluids; if IV fluid administration is practical, continuous dextrose infusion (5%) is recommended.
-Protamine zinc insulin (200 U, SC, every 48 hr) may be given after dextrose administration to suppress ketogenesis.
-However, insulin is not approved for use in cattle in the USA.
-Recumbent cattle may benefit from good nursing care (see Bovine Secondary Recumbency) but rarely respond to treatment.
-To decrease the energy drain of any cow with pregnancy toxemia, induction of parturition or removal of the fetus by cesarean section should be considered.
+Cattle with dehydration, organ dysfunction, or metabolic acidosis should be treated with large volumes (20–60 L/day, PO or IV) of electrolyte fluids; if intravenous fluid administration is practical, continuous dextrose infusion (5%) is recommended.
+Protamine zinc insulin (200 U, SC, every 48 hours) may be given after dextrose administration to suppress ketogenesis.
+However, insulin is not approved for use in cattle in the US.
+Recumbent cattle Bovine Secondary Recumbency may benefit from good nursing care but rarely respond to treatment.
+To decrease the energy drain in any cow with pregnancy toxemia, induction of parturition or removal of the fetus by cesarean should be considered.